Dorfromantik: The Board Game: Dorfromantik: The Duel

+Reviews of the game have been mixed.
 The game has been criticised for taking up an excessive amount of space on the table.
 Due to the nature of the tile-matching, all 183 tiles have to be spread out on the table, taking up a lot of room.
-Dorfromantik: The Duel has also received criticism for the incredibly close final scores, as small mistakes near the beginning of the game can have a large effect.
+Dorfromantik: The Duel has also received criticism for the incredibly close final scores, as small mistakes near the beginning of the game can have a large effect on the end result.
+In a review, Spieletest.at enjoyed how the game is competitive, but with limited interference between players.